Coral Color Code: HEX #FF7F50, Meaning & Design Palettes

 Extended Coral Spectrum

-A comprehensive range of coral shades from light pastels to deep luxurious tones:
+A broader range of coral shades, from light pastels to deep rich tones:

 Best Coral Color Combinations

-These complementary colors work beautifully with coral for various design contexts:
+These colors pair well with coral across different design contexts:

 Teal